All that Jazz

 If you have ever asked these questions, then come and find some answers.
 Presenters who know their stuff will be talking and playing lots of music to illustrate their bit of jazz.
 That makes for a stimulating and enjoyable course.
 You will hear great jazz from around the world by masters of their art and hear about their influence on the music and its development.
 Widen your musical knowledge, learn about the development of jazz, hear jazz styles you may not know and above all enjoy some wonderful music.
-The course will be completed with five more talks in the January term.
+The course follows on from the one last term.

 The presenters are:

 21st January.
 Francis Gould-Marks will talk about Post Modern Jazz.
 The term is used for almost any style that cannot be closely associated with historical types of Jazz music.
 Starting in 1979, a new emergence of players hit the scene with a fresh approach to the Hard Bop of the 1960s, but rather than take it into the Groove and Funk rhythms that had evolved a generation before, these "young lions" added the textures and influences of the 1980s and 90s.
 Elements of Avant-Garde offer soloists new exploratory directions while polyrhythmic beats from Caribbean influences lend a wider diversity than previous Bop music.